GxnBytes/cloud-architecture-terraform/README.md

 - Design a comprehensive cloud architecture plan showing component connections and data flow
 - Implement and automate the architecture using Terraform configurations
-- Master key Terraform commands to initialize, plan, and apply infrastructure changes
+- Master key Terraform commands to initialise, plan, and apply infrastructure changes
 - Demonstrate ability to manage infrastructure as code with version control

+---

+## ✨ Features

 ---